gifford-lab/deepaccess-package/index.md

 ## Quick Start

+These are instructions for how to run the packaged version of DeepAccess training and interpretation.
+If you would like to be able to make modifications to the code or run DeepAccess on GPU, you will want to use instructions for how to run DeepAccess from [source](https://github.com/gifford-lab/DeepAccessTransfer) code.

 To run DeepAccess with regions (bedfile format) you must install bedtools and add it to your path.
 Bedtools binaries are available [here](https://github.com/arq5x/bedtools2/releases).
 After installation, you can add bedtools to your path via the terminal or modifying your ~/.bashrc
 ```markdown